 a.
 Consultation occurs with likely participants in the program and with those who may be impacted by the program.

 b.
-Often an initial query is made at the level of the provost to discuss the concept.
+Often an initial query is made at the level of the provost, or graduate college, to discuss the concept.

 2. For a proposed new program the initiating individual/group develops a formal proposal according Guidelines for Proposals for New Academic, Research, or Service Endeavors.